bochaco/formicaio/README.md

 Formicaio can be deployed/executed in several ways:
 - running a native executable on Linux, Windows, and macOS
 - installed as an application on [UmbrelOS](https://umbrel.com) (https://github.com/getumbrel/umbrel).
+- installed as an application on [CasaOS](https://casaos.zimaspace.com) (https://casaos.zimaspace.com).
 - on Linux (amd64/arm64) with [Docker](https://www.docker.com) or [Podman](https://podman.io)
 - on Windows/MacOS with Podman